DGD-Studio/.github/profile/README.md

 We are **Definitely Good Developers** after all...

-You should join our discord server and checkout our bots! https://dsc.gg/dgd 😎
+You should join our discord server and check out our bots! https://dsc.gg/dgd 😎

+Also give drx money yes